Hong Kong Vase Preview, Tips, Runners & Trends (Hong Kong International Races)

 3. Highland Reel (2:26.23) in 2017

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the Hong Kong Vase next time out, then you would have backed a total of 2 winners.
-Backing all 17 runners who have been out since their win at SP next time out would have returned an LSP of -10.25.
-Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.
+Backing all 16 runners who have been out since their win at SP next time out would have returned an LSP of -9.25.
+Whilst we wait for the 2026 Hong Kong Vase, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

 What the expert says...

-This is the one race from the International Races which can produce a winner for the raiders, with twelve of the last 20 going to a European raider.
-Those have come from the UK (x5), France (x4) and Ireland (x3).
+This is the one race from the International Races which can produce a winner for the raiders, with twelve of the last twenty going to a European raider.
+Those have come from France (x5), the UK (x4) and Ireland (x3).

 Andy Powell - Horse Racing Betting Expert - OLBG.com